 One specific issue of concern is E. coli.
 When cattle eat grain, it makes their intestines more acidic, which promotes the growth of bacteria such as E. coli.
 If you eat undercooked beef that has E. coli, it could kill you.

-Feedlots provide a quick and efficient way to produce large amounts of meat to satisfy the demand.
-However, the concerns associated with feedlots may cause you to rethink eating grain-fed beef.
+Feedlots provide a quick and efficient way to produce large amounts of meat to satisfy the demand all year round.

 Grass-fed beef is also called grass-finished beef or open-range beef.
 Though all cattle start their life on a grass-fed diet, only grass-fed cattle remain on a grass-fed diet until they reach their harvest weight.